 Head: Black, with short pale hair around antenna base and on lower cheeks.
 Area above mouth (clypeus) convex, long, extending beyond head.
 Mandibles with 3 teeth.
 Cheeks as wide as eye width.
-Male has dense hair over most of face, more yellowish.
-Mandibles have 2 teeth.
+Male has dense hair over most of face, more yellowish and mandibles have 2 teeth.

 Antenna: Female: Black, all segments equal in length.
 Underside more brownish-yellow.
 Tips not pointed like the male.

-Male: Base (scape) thick, swollen, widening at center.
+Male: Main ID: Base (scape) thick, swollen, widening at center.
 Segments thick, wider than long.
 Tips curved and indented forming a thin sharp point.
 Antenna brownish-yellow on underside.

 Thorax: Black with short, pale hair.
 Hair much longer on male.Wings: Wings: Wing knobs (tegulae) shiny black.
 Wings tinted, slightly darker along outer margin.
 Veins brownish.